eclipse-iceoryx/iceoryx/doc/error-handling.md

 # Logging
 Logging is performed by the Iceoryx internal logger.
-The logger API implements a subset of the Autosar log and trace interface ara::log.
+The logger API implements a subset of the Autosar log and trace interface *ara::log*.
 The logger is used internally to record errors and general system runtime information.
 It can also be used by the user in application code for the same purpose.

 ## Logger